harshraj22/smallProjects/Calculator/README.md

 Online calculator built using ```Django``` as a stepping stone for learning Django.
 The calculation happens on Js side.

+  * Learnt about loading static files, urls and views.

 > In case you want to help, see [issues](https://github.com/harshraj22/smallProjects/issues) section

 #### Screenshots :